stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldcollection/removeat/_index.md

 title: Aspose::Words::Fields::FieldCollection::RemoveAt method
 linktitle: RemoveAt
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Fields::FieldCollection::RemoveAt method.
-Removes a field at the specified index from this collection and from the document in C++.
+description: 'Aspose::Words::Fields::FieldCollection::RemoveAt method.
+Removes a field at the specified index from this collection and from the document in C++.'
 type: docs
 weight: 600
 url: /cpp/aspose.words.fields/fieldcollection/removeat/